tomhodgins/responsive.style/src/techniques/value-cursor.md

 ---
 title: Using the Cursor Position for Styling
 keywords: cursor, mouse, pointer, position, coordinates, trailing, tracking, follow, trails
+description: How can you use the mouse's position in your styles?
+JavaScript is aware of the mouse or pointer's position, learn how to use JavaScript and CSS together to style based on the cursor.
 ---

 There are ways to style elements based on the cursor position at the level of a selector with CSS pseudo-classes like `:hover` and `:active`, but CSS has no knowledge of the exact cursor position so it's unable to use this for the purpose of styling as a value.